tangshiqiang/hipara-server/README.md

 	if you want to change it then update it in /hipara-server/hipara/registration/migrations/0002_auto20151202_1245.py

+	Service User Credentials :
+		Username : serviceuser
+		Email : serviceuser@hipara.org
+		Password : randomstring

+	if you want to change it then update it in /hipara-server/hipara/registration/migrations/0003_auto_20160704_0938.py

 	Then go to path in virtual environment terminal /hipara-server/hipara/ python manage.py migrate